bluehousegroup/silverstripe-data-object-version-viewer/README.md

 ## Usage

- - Register the extension class and the css file in your config.yml (see below)
  - Call function addVersionViewer from within getCMSFields on your DataObject
  - Pass a FieldList object and a DataObject object as arguments
  - Function will return FieldList object containing: